-Our longer-term vision is to build a modern and vertically integrated 'Green Factory'
+Our long-term vision is to build a modern and vertically integrated 'Green Factory'

 Sonia Group is a Bangladesh-based company operating in the Ready-Made Garments (RMG) sector.
 Originally established as a 'trading house' in 1998, the organisation has branched off into various related manufacturing processes pertaining to the knit composite industry, with each business entity catering to specific needs of international retail markets.
 Fibre2Fashion spoke to Md Ehsanuddin Khan, COO, Sonia Group, about the company's current size and production capacity, its long-term vision and goals.